mattclair/Obsidian-DnD-Character-Sheet/README.md

 | Frontmatter Value | Type   | Details                                      |
 | ----------------- | ------ | -------------------------------------------- |
 | `mastery:`        | Object | List your weapons and their weapon masteries |
-Example: This is for a Soulknife Rogue that has a dagger, shortbow, shortsward, and Psychic Blades
+Example: This example is for a Soulknife Rogue who has a dagger, shortbow, shortsward, and Psychic Blades
 ```yaml
 mastery:
   Dagger: Nick